notrueindian/jekyll/parliament-of-knives.md

 Current To Do List:

  - [ ] A concrete Example of Play
- - [ ] More fleshed out Facilitator section
+ - [x] More fleshed out Facilitator section
- - [ ] Switching focus from Party-based play to Individuals by changing who has Goals
  - [x] Add Conspiracies
- - [ ] Nation Template / Essentials Truth
+ - [x] Nation Template / Essentials Truth

 This currently version 0.7 and is the most updated version available on the internet.)